-Trolley coaches (also known as “trolley buses” or “trackless trolleys”) are rubber-tired vehicles with motors powered by electricity from overhead wires.
+Electric trolley buses are rubber-tired vehicles with motors powered by electricity from overhead wires.
 “Trolley” refers to the trolley poles on the roof of the bus that are used to transmit the electricity from the overhead wires.

-Modern trolley buses have a battery which allows them to travel off-wire for several blocks and avoid anything blocking their normal route, such as an excavation in the street or a street fair.
-The use of trolley coaches is generally restricted to lines on which a high-enough frequency of service can justify the expense of the electric power system installation and vehicle costs.
+Modern trolley buses have a battery which allows them to travel off-wire and reroute around anything blocking their path, such as an excavation site or a street fair.
+The use of trolley buses is generally restricted to lines on which a high-enough frequency of service can justify the expense of the electric power system installation and vehicle costs.

 San Francisco Muni has the largest trolley bus fleet of any transit agency in the United States and Canada.
 Muni’s trolley coaches (as well as its streetcars and cable cars) are almost entirely pollution-free, since their electric power comes from the city's hydroelectric Hetch Hetchy Water and Power System.

 Muni currently has two generations of trolley bus fleets in service as one phases out the other.